-I’m glad to have stumbled upon this photo posted by DPWH Secretary Mark Villar in his Facebook page in July.
-The photo showed segment of Tarlac Pangasinan La Union Expressway (TPLEX).
+I’m glad to have stumbled upon this photo posted by DPWH Secretary Mark Villar on his Facebook page in July.
+The photo showed a segment of Tarlac Pangasinan La Union Expressway (TPLEX).

 According to Wikipedia, bioengineering means the application of principles of biology and the tools of engineering to create usable, tangible, economically-viable products.

-Twining and weaving nets from coconut husks is just one of the social enterprises of the foundation.
+Twining and weaving nets from coconut husks are just one of the social enterprises of the foundation.
 The other livelihood projects include handloom weaving, house waste composting, vermin composting, producing hollow blocks from trash, and crafting baskets from water hyacinths.

 The development of these livelihood projects was an offshoot of an endeavor to clean and revive the Las Pinas-Zapote River.

-The husks not thrown on the river were left on the sidewalks and the city had to spend more to haul the garbage.
-Trash collectors failed to collect sacks of coconut husk so they end up polluting the river.
+The husks not thrown on the river were left on the sidewalks, and the city had to spend more to haul the garbage.
+Trash collectors failed to collect sacks of coconut husk, so they end up polluting the river.

-Mrs. (now Senator) Cynthia Villar, managing director of the Villar Foundation, initiated and met with experts from Bicol University for the Coco Coir technology; to address the growing problem with uncollected coconut husks.
+Mrs. (now Senator) Cynthia Villar, managing director of the Villar Foundation, met with experts from the Bicol University for the Coco Coir technology; to address the growing problem with uncollected coconut husks.

-Finished coco nets are used for slope protection and control soil erosion.
+Finished coco nets are being used for slope protection and control soil erosion.
 Las PiÃ±as City and private developers use coco nets in various projects.